Haroon Bacha: Career

 Haroon Bacha's musical career began in 1992 with a live television performance in Peshawar, Pakistan.
 His first album, "Da Rangoono Makhaam", was released in 1996, with "Ghwanchakoona" being released shortly thereafter.
-It was "Ghwanchakoona" that featured Bacha's most influential song to date, "Awal Ba Kala Kala Gham Wo".
-The song comprises of Pashto tappa poems, and has since been translated into Urdu, Farsi, Arabic, and English by numerous artists.
+It was this second album that featured Bacha's most influential song to date, "Awal Ba Kala Kala Gham Wo".
+The song consists of Pashto tappa poems, and has since been translated into Urdu, Persian, Arabic, and English by numerous artists.

-Since "Ghwanchakoona", Bacha has released more than 48 other albums along with singles like "Stergey Ghazal", "May Wey Nen Ba Haal", and "Deedan (Tapey)".
-Some of his recent albums include "Gulrang", "Heele", "Ulas Janaan Krra", and "Darman".
+Since "Ghwanchakoona", Bacha has released more than 48 albums along with singles like "Stergey Ghazal", "May Wey Nen Ba Haal", and "Deedan (Tapey)".
+Some of his recent albums include "Woolas Janaan Krra", "Heele", and "Gulrang".

 Bacha's musical career came to a crossroads in 2007 when he began receiving threats from the Pakistani Taliban.
 Through repeated text messages and phone calls, the Taliban asked him to quit music upon threat of death for him and his family.
 These threats lasted approximately one year until Bacha fled his home for Brooklyn, New York, where he was granted political asylum.

 In 2009, Bacha became Radio Free Europe / Radio Liberty's Mashaal Radio branch's first employee as a broadcaster.
 In 2012, RFE/RL relocated him to work from their headquarters in Prague, Czechia.
+Bacha has continued his musical career from abroad (with songs such as "Sawdagara", "Ma Ragora Sam Sam", and "Shamalooky") while hosting various music-related programs for Mashaal Radio.

+Inspired by him, his nephew Gulwareen Bacha has also chosen music as a career.